mksaraf/kubernetes-lab-tutorial/content/core.md

     po/nginx-664452237-ncsh1   1/1       Running   0          4m
     po/nginx-664452237-vts63   1/1       Running   0          4m

 According to the definitions set in the file, above, there are three pods and a replica set.
 The replica set object is very similar to the replica controller object we saw before.
-You may notice that the name of the replica set is always ``<name-of-deployment>-<hash value of the pod template>``
+You may notice that the name of the replica set is always ``<name-of-deployment>-<hash value of the pod template>``.

+A replica set behaves exactly like a replication controller, but it has more powerful pod selectors.
+Whereas a replication controller label selector only allows matching pods that include a certain label, the replica set pod selector also allows matching pods that lack a certain label or pods that include a certain label key, regardless of its value.

+For example, a single replication controller can’t match pods with the label ``env=production`` and those with the label ``env=dev`` at the same time.
+It can only match either pods with the first label or pods with the second one.
+A replica set is able to match both sets of pods and treat them as a single group.

+Similarly, a replication controller can’t match pods simply based on the presence of a label key, regardless of its value, while a replica set does.
+For example, we can match all pods that include a label with the key ``mykey``, whatever its actual value is, acting as some similar to ``mykey=*``.

 A deployment - as a replica controller, can be scaled up and down